+I suggest that the introduction focuses on:

+What the study is about or what is the central claim of this thesis?

+What the study is about:

+For example, this study applies the concept of co-creation to understand the impact of the Municipality use of focus group discussion (a form of participatory communication) in its medium-term development plans preparation processes on helping to define and solve shared problems on WASH.

+Central of the study:

+This study contends that co-creation’s interdependency and collaboration between local authorities is productive in meeting felt needs that, traditional participatory planning, hence, should be replaced with co-creation.

+How have others looked at the issue and what are going to do differently?

+How will you go about this; brief on methodology.

+In my view an introduction gives what is to be detailed in the study or it contains all the elements such that a reader can find the details in the main document.

+For now, give me a page introduction based on the above.

 Communication is at the heart of every development process.
 When people are given the chance to share their ideas, experiences, and perspectives, the results are often more sustainable and meaningful.
 Over the years, participatory communication has become an important tool for empowering communities, especially women, to take active roles in shaping the changes that affect their lives.
 Unlike traditional, top-down approaches where decisions are made for people rather than with them, participatory communication encourages dialogue, mutual understanding, and collective action.
 In this sense, it does more than simply share information; it builds confidence, trust, and a sense of ownership among those involved.

 Across the world, and particularly in developing countries, women remain central to the success of community and national development.
 Yet, in many cases, their voices are still limited by social, cultural, and economic barriers.
 In Ghana, efforts have been made to use participatory approaches to involve women more directly in development planning and implementation.
 However, the question remains: to what extent have these participatory efforts brought about real, positive changes in women’s roles and influence?